-The data shown on income and income validation tool (IVT) reports is updated quarterly.
+The data shown on income reports is updated quarterly.
 Data may be between three and six months old at the time reports are generated.

 The PHA will obtain income and IVT reports for annual reexaminations on a monthly basis.
 Reports will be generated as part of the regular reexamination process.